-Army ants are also named as Marabunta ants or legionary ants; this name is applicable to 200 varieties of ants, in diverse ancestry.
+Army ants are also named Marabunta ants or legionary ants; this name is applicable to 200 varieties of ants, with diverse ancestry.
 On account of their violent and voracious hunting nature, the group is called by the name “raids”, where enormous numbers of ants hunt at a time in a particular location.

 An alternative communal attribute is that, quite different from the majority of the ants, the army ants never make their own lasting nests; the colony of the army ant progresses nearly relentlessly till at last it survives.
 All the varieties are associated with the perfect family of ants, Formicidae.
 However, many assemblies of ants developed the very same fundamental activities and the environmental syndrome.
 We frequently refer to this syndrome as “legionary behavior, ” an illustration of convergent growth.

 The majority of the army ants of the recent world is from the subordinate family of Ecitoninae, this includes two tribes: Ecitonini and Cheliomyrmecini.
 There are four genes in the former tribes, namely Nomamyrmex, Eciton, Labidus and Neivamyrmex, whereas there is only one genus in the latter tribe, namely, Cheliomyrmex.

 Formerly, the old world and new world ancestry of the army ants were believed to develop separately.
 This is an illustration of the convergent development.
 In the year 2003, even though analysis on the heredity of their different varieties recommends that all of them evolved from one ancestor that lived almost 100 million years ago, when there was a division of the two continents South America and Africa Worlds Deadliest: Army Ants Eat Everything

 The fidgety and hungry colonies of the army ants are biosphere’s Mongol groups.
 These ants kill and feed on all that they get on their journey.
 They tear the food into pieces before digesting them.